bellmyer/assert/README.md

 Assert
 ======

+## Description

-This is a simple module to facilitate test-driven development in ruby.
-If you have a class called life:
+This is a simple module to facilitate test-driven development (TDD) in Ruby.
+It provides a simple Assert module that defines a VERY simple testing DSL, along with a test runner script.
+This is not intended for production applications, but for easing developers into TDD.

+## Examples

+There is an included Example class:

-    # life.rb
+    # lib/example.rb
-    class Life
+    class Example
     end

-Then you can create a test file for it:
+And an included test file for it:

-    # life_test.rb
+    # tests/example_test.rb
-    require 'assert'
-    require 'life'

-    include Assert

-    test Life do
+    test Example do
-      assert "should initialize" do |subject|
+      assert "should initialize"
         subject.new.instance_of?(subject)
       end
     end

-The "test" block will do some cleanup at the end for you, as well as set the "subject" that can be used within the block.
-Or if "subject" is too abstract, just use the class names directly:

-    # life_test.rb
-    require 'assert'
-    require 'life'

-    include Assert
+The `test` block above defines the subject of the test, the `Example` class in this case.
+Any `assert` blocks have access to this subject automatically.
+An assert block should return true if the test passes, and false otherwise.

+## Running Tests

+Running the test script in the home directory will load any files in the `lib` directory, run any test files in the `tests` directory, and either print out "SUCCESS" or raise an error if it encounters a failed test:

-    test Life do
+    ruby test
-      assert "should initialize" do
-        Life.new.instance_of?(Life)
-      end
-    end

-The "assert" method specifies some aspect of your code that you are testing.
-You pass a description that will appear if your code doesn't pass your test, and you define a block to be run.
-The test passes if the block returns true.
-The test fails otherwise.